 Kai lan with salted fish (£10.80).
 Incredibly tender little kai lan were sweet and that trademark irony subtle bitterness was there.
 With the added salt fish and breath of the wok, this plate was pure eating pleasure.

-Fried noodles with beansprouts (£6).
-Sorry, cold and uninspiring.
-No breath of the wok either.
-It made me scratch my head in confusion as the disparity in quality between the kai lan and this plate of noodles that arrived straight after was like a country mile.
+Fried noodles with beansprouts (£6) were cold and uninspiring with zero toasty wok notes.
+It made me scratch my head in confusion as the disparity in quality between the kai lan and this plate of noodles that arrived straight after was a country mile apart.